yky32/depozio-app/ios/fastlane/README.md

 Build IPA and upload to TestFlight

 Options: skip_build - set to true to skip building and use existing IPA (default: false)

+         env - environment to use: 'dev', 'stag', or 'prod' (default: 'prod')

 ### ios create_app